Latent Stratification for Incrementality Experiments: Introduction

 \section{Introduction}

-Advertising experiments (also called incrementality tests, lift tests or holdout experiments) gauge the effect of media by comparing sales for customers who are randomly assigned to receive a marketing communication to sales for customers who do not receive that communication, i.e., a control or ``holdout" group \citep{LewisRao2015, HobanBucklin2015, SahniZouChintagunta2016, ZantedeschiFeitBradlow2016, JohnsonReileyNubbmeyer2017, JohnsonLewisReiley2017}.
+Incrementality experiments (also called lift tests or holdout experiments) gauge the effect of a marketing action (e.g. direct marketing, exposure to an ad, a discount offer) by comparing sales for customers who are randomly assigned to receive the marketing communication to sales for customers who do not receive that communication, i.e. a control or holdout group \citep{LewisRao2015, SahniZouChintagunta2016, JohnsonReileyNubbmeyer2017, JohnsonLewisReiley2017, LewisWong2018}.
 The estimated sales lift obtained from such experiments can be compared to advertising costs to determine whether the advertising has positive returns.
-This approach to gauging the value of advertising is the ``gold standard" for causal inference \citep{gordonetal2019}, is increasingly popular among digital marketers, and has been implemented in tools like Facebook Conversion Lift and Google Campaign Experiments.
+This approach to gauging the value of advertising is the ``gold standard" for causal inference \citep{gordonetal2019}, is increasingly popular among digital marketers \citep{AdExchanger2021}, and has been implemented in tools like Facebook Conversion Lift and Google Campaign Experiments.

-We focus on experiments where ad exposure is randomized at the individual level and the response variable is sales or profit for each customer.
-In practice, such experiments are often inconclusive because the response for individual customers typically has high variance and advertising effects are often small relative to this noise.
-This results in estimates of sales lift that are highly imprecise even for very large experiments, leading to imprecise estimates of marketing ROI \citep{LewisRao2015}.
-Compounding this problem, advertisers often use small control groups (e.g. 5-10\% of the total test size), to reduce the opportunity cost of the test \citep{FeitBerman2019}.
+We focus on experiments where the treatment is randomized at the customer level and the response variable is customer-level sales or another continuous, non-negative variable for each customer such as time-on-site.
+Such experiments hold a lot of promise for helping firms decide which marketing communications are worthwhile.
+However, in practice, estimates of sales lift from these experiments often have high sampling variation because the response of individual customers has high variance and advertising effects are small relative to this noise.
+Even with very large experiments, this can result in estimates of ROI that are not statistically significant \citep{LewisRao2015}.
+Compounding this problem, marketers often use small control groups (e.g. 5-10\% of the total test size) to reduce the opportunity cost of the test \citep{FeitBerman2019}.
+As we show, this leads to more errors and reduced profit when such estimates are used for decision making.

-We propose a new model for analyzing advertising experiments that leverages post-stratification.
-Post-stratification involves separating the subjects in the experiment into groups with different treatment effects and has two key benefits for marketing analysts: First, stratification provides estimates of heterogeneous treatment effects for each stratum that can be useful for targeting, and, second, the stratified estimate of the average treatment effect may be more precise than standard estimators \citep{ganju2011, deng2013, MiratrixSekhonYu2013}.
-The latter benefit is less well-known in the marketing literature, but potentially very important for advertisers; our applications show that the improvements in the variance of the estimated average treatment effect (ATE) can be substantial, even for experiments with large sample sizes.